Frank Meighan

-Thomas Francis Meighan (5 July 1902 – 9 May 1977) was an Australian rugby league footballer who played in 1920s.
+Thomas Francis Meighan (5 July 1902 – 9 May 1977) was an Australian rugby league footballer who played in the 1920s.

 Playing career

 Originally a fullback from the Newcastle rugby league competition, Frank Meighan trialled with the St. George club in early 1926 and was put under contract.
-Meighan spent 3 seasons at the Saints before breaking his leg in a trail match in early 1929 which resulted in a premature end to his Sydney career.
-He later played for Gunnedah, New South Wales in late 1929 before returning to Newcastle.
+Meighan spent three seasons at the Saints before breaking his leg in a trial match in early 1929 which resulted in a premature end to his Sydney career.
+He later played for Gunnedah, New South Wales, in late 1929 before returning to Newcastle.
 Meighan later became a funeral director in Newcastle.

 Death

-Meighan died in 1977 at Newcastle, New South Wales and was buried at Sandgate Cemetery.
+Meighan died in 1977 at Newcastle, New South Wales and was buried in Sandgate Cemetery.